 The bottom line is, don’t turn your passion into work alone.
 You will still need to allocate some time to feed your interest outside of work.
 Some people can enjoy their work no matter how taxing it may be, but for most, they still have to make some time outside of work to be inspired.
 Work is work; the demands are there to take the fun out of the equation.

 The wonderful thing about being a freelancer is that it allows you to make your own call.
 You can go for meals, take breaks or even leave your workstation anytime you want.
 Not many other jobs offer that kind of freedom.
 On the down side, you might be tempted to procrastinate when no one but you yourself is monitoring your work.

 To curb those temptations and stay motivated, what you can do is you can give yourself appropriate time to rest.
 Just as dieticians would advise people to take many small, light meals rather than the standard three full meals to curb their cravings for unhealthy snacks, you should give yourself many small breaks while you’re working on the project.
 That way, you won’t get too overwhelmed with handling all the work in one long stretch and end up taking the rest of the day off from your work.

 Besides the advantage of keeping you motivated this way, taking frequent breaks would also start you off refreshed each time you return to your work.
-In fact, psychologists have found that you can absorb and remember the things you were working on the most when you just begun to work on it.
+In fact, psychologists have found that you can absorb and remember the things you were working on the most when you just began to work on it.
 They call it the primacy effect.

 So, if you are taking several breaks, you will perform better each time you get back to work after your breaks.
-This translates to better work performance and mood for the entire project you are handling, which then serves as good motivation to keep up your good work.
+This translates to better work performance and mood for the entire project you are handling, which then serves as a good motivation to keep up your good work.